-Pediatric oncologist and researcher Yael Mossé, MD, Director of the Neuroblastoma Development Therapeutics Program at Children’s Hospital of Philadelphia (CHOP) has been named the inaugural holder of the Patricia Brophy Endowed Chair in Neuroblastoma Research, established to support the discovery and development of new therapies for patients with neuroblastoma.
+During a ceremony held Sept.
+4, Children’s Hospital of Philadelphia (CHOP) celebrated the establishment of the Patricia Brophy Endowed Chair in Pediatric Neuroblastoma Research.
+Pediatric oncologist and researcher Yael Mossé, MD, Director of the Neuroblastoma Development Therapeutics Program at CHOP has been named the inaugural holder, established to support the discovery and development of new therapies for patients with neuroblastoma.

 “Dr. Yael Mossé is a proven innovator as a member of CHOP’s world-class neuroblastoma team, a global leader in bringing new treatments and potential cures to reality,” said Joseph St. Geme, MD, Physician-in-Chief, Chairman of the Department of Pediatrics, and holder of the Leonard and Madlyn Abramson Endowed Chair in Pediatrics at CHOP.
 “Dr. Mossé also has a special connection to Alex’s Lemonade Stand and founders Liz and Jay Scott, who have been longtime and valued supporters of the Division of Oncology.
 We are truly grateful for their commitment to making a difference in the outcomes of children with this challenging disease.”